-- 3.2.1 Development within the Corridor that complies with the provisions of this Code shall be approved by the City Manager or designee.
-Section IX provides an overview of the development review process.
+3.2.1 Development within the Corridor that complies with the provisions of this Code shall be approved by the City Manager or designee.
+Section 9 provides an overview of the development review process.
 In addition to complying with other applicable City regulations that are not in conflict with this Code, the applicant shall provide the information to adequately show compliance with this Code as required in Section 3.2.6.
-The City Manager or designee shall be responsible for the following: - Reviewing all development applications for compliance with the requirements of PBED Code. - (ii) Approving development applications that are in compliance with the requirements of the PBED Code. - (iii) Making determinations on the applications and interpretations of standards in this Code. - (iv) Approving revisions to previously approved site plans that comply with this Code and all applicable city ordinances. - (v) Approving any minor modifications to the approved Regulating Plan (Zoning District Map) and Code per Section 3.2.2. - (vi) Forwarding any appeals to the decision of the City Manager and/or Design Exceptions to the Form-Based Code Review Committee. - 3.2.2 Minor Modifications to the PBED Code: The City Manager or designee shall have the authority to approve a request for minor modifications to PBED Code that:
+The City Manager or designee shall be responsible for the following:

-- (i) Does not increase the building area and height permitted under this Code; - (ii) Does not change the relationship between the buildings and the street unless needed to address base flood elevation requirements and/or to accommodate required access/parking; - (iii) Does not allow the reduction of any parking requirement established in this Code; or
+- (i) Reviewing all development applications for compliance with the requirements of PBED Code. - (ii) Approving development applications that are in compliance with the requirements of the PBED Code. - (iii) Making determinations on the applications and interpretations of standards in this Code. - (iv) Approving revisions to previously approved site plans that comply with this Code and all applicable city ordinances. - (v) Approving any minor modifications to the approved Regulating Plan (Zoning District Map) and Code per Section 3.2.2. - (vi) Forwarding any appeals to the decision of the City Manager and/or Design Exceptions to the Planning and Zoning Commission. - 3.2.2 Minor Modifications to the PBED Code: The City Manager, Public Works Director, Building Official, and/or other City designee shall have the authority to approve a request for minor modifications to PBED Code that: - Does not increase the building area and height permitted under this Code; - (ii) Does not change the relationship between the buildings and the street unless needed to address base flood elevation requirements and/or to accommodate required access/parking; - (iii) Does not allow the reduction of any parking requirement established in this Code; or the appropriate justification for the modification identified.

-The City Manager or designee shall also have the authority to approve minor modifications outlined in Table 3.2.
-All minor modifications approved by the City Manager or designee shall be documented with the appropriate justification for the modification identified.
+The City Manager, Public Works Director, Building Official, and/or other City designee shall also have the authority to approve minor modifications outlined in Table 3.2.
+All minor modifications approved by the City Manager or designee shall be documented with